 Some days just start off wrong: the alarm didn’t go off; the milk for breakfast is sour and you can’t find your car keys.
 By the time you are out the door you have stood on the dog; fought with your spouse; screamed at your children and all you can think of is the mountain of work ahead of you.

-Worst day for this to happen is Monday.
-Monday is the day for a “new start”, it’s the day to get your “act together” and it is the “first day” of the week.
-Monday determines the rest of the week and when Monday goes wrong, it seems as if the whole of life goes wrong.
+The worst day for this to happen is Monday.
+Monday is the day for a “new start”; it’s the day to get your “act together” and it is the “first day” of the week.
+Monday determines the rest of the week and when Monday goes wrong… it seems as if the whole of life goes wrong.

 How does one go about having a good day?

 They say, as far as possible start well: Have a good nights sleep, exercise regularly, drink water first thing in the morning, eat breakfast.
-Smiling also seems associated with a good day: we give off positive energy and seem approachable and friendly.
-Personally, I don’t believe that these things have significant impact on your day, other than starting positive.
-But I heard these three suggestions once, which I find make for a good day, most days:
+Smiling also seems to be associated with a good day: we give off positive energy and seem approachable and friendly.
+Personally, I don’t believe that these things have significant impact on your day, other than starting out positive.
+But I once heard these three suggestions which I find make for a good day, most days:

 We all have a finite time on this planet, a certain number of days that are planned for our lives.
 “Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.”
 (Psalm 139:16)

 Each day we are given is from the Lord, as explained in Psalm 118:24 (KJV) “This is the day the Lord has made; We will rejoice and be glad in it.”